Nevenall/monsters/The Gibberer.md

 but instead got this gibbering rager

-The Gibberer, so it is reported, was birthed from a failed ritual to summon a being to speak secrets to its master.
-Instead, the Gibberer is a demented creature bent only on spreading the madness of the "secrets" which drools forth from its maw as a stinky yellow foam.
-The mierst fleck of this foam can spread the madness so the Gibberer always drags its razor claws through the foam before striking.
+The Gibberer, so it is reported, was birthed from a failed ritual to conjuring a being to speak secrets to its master.
+Instead, the Gibberer is a demented creature bent only on sharing the madness of its "secrets" which drools forth from its maw as a stinking yellow foam.
+The mearst fleck of this foam spreads madness, so the Gibberer is careful always to coat its claw before striking.

 ## The Gibberer, Walking Madness

-*Medium, Solitary*
+*Solitary, Intellegent*

-HP
+HP 18
-Armor
+Armor 1 (Unnatural Hide)

-Razor Claws (d10, 2 Piercing)
+Razor Claws (Close, d8, 2 Piercing)

 ## Moves

-Infect with razor claws or drool of .

-## Custom Moves
+Cautiously stalk the weakest.
+Steal many eggs.
+Leap with abandon into the midst of foes.
+Leave the tracks of a barefooted human to deceive.
+Laugh hideously at the futilty of a foe's stuggles.

+## Listen to Secrets, Listen to Madness

-When you are infected by the gibbering madness, roll + CON [or WIS?].
+When you are infected by the gibbering madness, roll + INT.
-On a 10+ you learn a secret.
+On a 10+ you hear a secret.
-On a 7-9 you learn a secret you wish you had not.
+On a 7-9 you hear a secret you wish you had not.
-On a miss you learn a secret but lose your mind.
+On a miss you hear a secret just before the madness takes you.

 ## Instinct

 Spread its gibbering maddness.

-hideous laughter
-drooling, (Elemental rabies?)
-razor claws
-man footprints

 ## Secret

-Eggs, taken proph
+It's believed the Gibberer is a magically summoned being, but it was, in fact, once human.